-As a rule of thumb when positioning, Camloc start with the moving mounting point approximately 1/3 the length of the lid from the hinge as shown in figure two below:
+Generally, when positioning, start with the moving mounting point approximately 1/3 the length of the lid from the hinge as shown in figure two below:

 Typical mounting points example.
 This provides an extremely rough guide as to where to place a strut, but if this is developed further it will also give an indication of the size of the required product.

-There are two differing mounting orientations available to the designer, these are ‘Push Up’ and ‘Flip Over’ mounting.
+There are two differing mounting orientations available, the ‘Push Up’ and ‘Flip Over’ mounting.
 In both cases, it should always be mounted “rod down” when in the fully closed position to ensure proper lubrication of the seal package.

 Push Up Design

-This type of mounting can be identified by the fact that the end at the lowest point when closed, remains in its lowest position when fully open.
+This can be identified by the fact that the end at the lowest point when closed, remains in its lowest position when opened fully.
 It can also be identified by the moving mounting point being located closer to the hinge than the fixed mounting point.

 Unless a means is utilised to lubricate the rod, then the strut should always be mounted rod down to ensure proper lubrication of the main seal.
-The main drawback of this mounting position is the additional strength required in the application being lifted, particularly the hinge; this is due to increased cantilever of the lid from the support provided by the strut.
+The main limitation of this mounting position is the additional strength required in the hinges of application being lifted.

-The major advantage with this type of mounting and rod down orientation is that it provides consistent damping at the end of the stroke.
+The most prominent advantage of this type of mounting and rod down orientation is that it provides consistent damping at the end of the stroke.
 This is due to oil always being at the bottom of the tube; thus, damping will always occur at the same point in the lift cycle.

 This type of mounting can be identified by the end at the lowest point of the strut when closed, rotates to the highest point when fully open.
-It can also be identified by the moving mounting point being located further away from the hinge than the fixed mounting point
+It can also be correctly identified by the moving mounting point being located further away from the hinge than the fixed mounting point.

-Unless a means is utilised to lubricate the rod then it is advised to mount rod down, ensuring proper lubrication of the main seal in the closed position.
+Unless a means is utilised to lubricate the rod then it is advised to mount rod down, this is because it ensures proper lubrication of the main seal in the closed position.

 Along this point it will meet the piston moving up through the tube.
 When the piston meets the oil, extension will be slowed until the oil has passed through.
 At this point, the extension speed will increase and will reach the end of the stroke with no damping.

-The advantage of this design is that it places less strain on the hinges than the push up design.
+The main advantage of this design is that it results in less strain on the hinges than the push up design.

 Mounting: Crossover, Self-Rise & Self-Close

 Crossover is the point at which the strut takes over the lifting action (or gravity takes over to close).
-This will normally be around 10° to 30° from fully closed.
-In practice, this will vary by several degrees between opening and closing, due to factors such as friction of the internal components of the spring, hinges and end connectors.
+This is often around 10° to 30° from fully closed.
+In practice, this will vary by several degrees between opening and closing, due to external factors such as friction of the internal components of the spring, hinges and end connectors.

 Self-Rise & Self-Close

 Self-rise is the angle at which the lid is lifted without any assistance from the operator.
 Similarly, self-close is the angle at which the lid will close without any assistance.
 In most cases, it is undesirable to have the lid open without any operator input (referred to as “instant lift”).
-This behaviour is unpredictable to the operator and can allow the lid to open without any warning, in instances where the P1 force increases above nominal due to elevated ambient temperatures, for example.
+This behaviour is sometimes unpredictable to the operator and can allow the lid to open without any prior warning, in instances where the P1 force increases above nominal due to elevated ambient temperatures.

 Effects of Temperature on Handling